 It’s possibly the scariest thing about being a working mum.
+How to keep children safe?
 It’s the question that haunts mothers as they return to work.
 Is my child safe and happy with their carer?
 In Singapore, the carer is most likely your maid.
 If you’re lucky, your parents or in-laws help out.
 Or your child is at a childcare centre.

 In another incident, a teacher at My First Skool dragged her young charge across the room and pushed him down with force, which had parents up in arms after the video of her doing this went viral.
 The teacher was arrested but parents are not sleeping any easier at night.